TimGoebel/classify-skin-cancer-images/README.md

-# classify-skin-cancer-images
+# classify_skin_cancer_images

-This repository contains a machine learning pipeline that processes image data, trains multiple models (VGG, ResNet50, InceptionV3, EfficientNetB0, and DenseNet), and performs post-processing to evaluate the results.
+This repository contains a machine learning pipeline that processes image data, trains multiple models (VGG16, ResNet50, InceptionV3, EfficientNetB0, and DenseNet121), and performs post-processing to evaluate the results.

 ## Table of Contents